 Jeffrey Archer has published three volumes of his Prison Diary; Volume I, Hell, a searing account of his first three weeks in the high security prison, HMP Belmarsh; Volume II, Purgatory, set in HMP Wayland, a C category prison; and the third and final volume, Heaven, about his final transfer to an open prison.

 At the age of 70, Jeffrey undertook the challenge of writing a seven-book saga called The Clifton Chronicles.
 Book one, Only Time Will Tell, published in 2011, topped the charts around the world, spending 12 weeks at No.1 in India.
-Books two, The Sins of the Father published in March 2012, and three, Best Kept Secret published in March 2013, also went straight to No.1 in the UK, India, Australia and South Africa.
-The fourth book in the series, Be Careful What You Wish For, came out in hardback in March 2014, and spent twelve weeks in the top 10 – four of them at #1 – on the Sunday Times Best Seller list, and also went to #1 in Australia, India, and South Africa.
+Books two, The Sins of the Father published in March 2012, three, Best Kept Secret published in March 2013, four, Be Careful What You Wish For, published in March 2014, and book five, Mightier Than The Sword, published in March 2015, all went to #1 on the Sunday Times Best Seller list, and to #1 in Australia, India, and South Africa.
 Book six in the series, Cometh The Hour, also went to #1 on the New York Times Bestseller lists in hardback, e-book and the combined list.
 The final book in the series, This Was a Man, was published in hardback in November 2016, and again went to #1 around the world.
 Since then, he has written his 22nd novel, Heads You Win, and is now working on NOTHING VENTURED, the first of a new series featuring Detective William Warwick, which will be published in September 2019.

 Jeffrey completed the Flora London Marathon on April 18th 2004, in 5 hours 26 mins, raising money for the Make-A-Wish Foundation UK, the British Heart Foundation, the Fund for Addenbrooke’s and the Facial Surgery Research Foundation.
 He was overtaken by a camel, a phone-box and a girl walking.
 He has no plans to repeat the experience.